 Organizations across all spheres often have underlying objectives that distinguish them from others.
 These may be in relation to their industry and products or, at times, in regards to a social cause.
 However, regardless of size or industry, all businesses have the same primary objective, generating profits for stakeholders.

 In the pursuit of profit, and organizational stability and growth, tracking financial flows is essential.
 It allows senior management to have a clear picture of the company's financial health.
-Such insight allows you to predict future cash flows and make investment decisions.
+Such insight allows you to forecast cash flows and make investment decisions.

 One of the things you should be keen on is revenue.
 If you want to gain a clear picture of your company's revenues and more control of your growth plans, it's essential to prepare revenue reports.